f5devcentral/f5-agility-labs-xc/docs/class8/lab2.rst

 The following lab tasks will guide you through using Terraform to deploy and secure a Web based application.
 Students will start by creating an authentication certificate within Distributed Cloud.
 Terraform will be configured to utilize the certificate for authenticating the API calls.
-Next, a Tfvars file is created to customize the deployment to match the student's environment.
+Next, a **tfvars** file is created to customize the deployment to match the student's environment.
 Terraform will then be used to deploy an HTTP Health Check, Origin Pool, and HTTP Load Balancer.
 Students will then modify and apply the Terraform configuration to add a Web Application Firewall to their existing HTTP Load Balancer.